in ,

 What Are Electric Vehicles?

 Electric Vehicles, often abbreviated as EVs, are a form of transport that exclusively harnesses electricity as their primary source of propulsion.
-These innovative vehicles are a radical departure from traditional gasoline-dependent vehicles, completely eliminating the need for petrol or diesel fuels.

 At the core of each EV lies a high-capacity battery, typically a lithium-ion battery, which effectively serves as the ‘fuel tank' of the vehicle.
 The battery stores the electrical energy which is utilized to power the electric motor.
-Unlike traditional combustion engines that generate power through burning fuel, electric motors convert electrical energy directly into mechanical energy.
-This conversion is far more efficient, making electric vehicles significantly more energy-efficient than their conventional counterparts.

 Recharging these batteries doesn't involve a trip to the gas station; instead, EVs are plugged into an electrical power source.
 This could be a dedicated EV charging station or even a standard home electrical outlet.
-The process replenishes the electrical energy used during the vehicle's operation, similar to how you would recharge a cell phone or laptop.

 What Are Hybrid Vehicles?